RodRilea/hello-world/README.md

 # hello-world
 just another test repository

 Love to learn new stuff.
-Learning about what git and github have to offer me.
+Learning about what git and github has to offer me.